audioxide/data/data/posts/20150222-reviews-the-kinks-arthur.md

   fraction: 0.7
 ---
 author: Fred
+review: >-
-review: It’s a funny old album, *Arthur*.
+  It’s a funny old album, *Arthur*.
 A good deal of the songs are beautiful in ways only Ray Davies can achieve, but it has a surprisingly scattered feel which keeps it from being more than the sum of its parts.
 That’s a minor qualm, though.
 The lyrics and melodies are graceful and lovely, and the instrumentation supports them with aplomb.
 It’s all very Kinks-y, in that the main takeaway is ultimately, ‘Well, that sure was a pleasant listen!’
 Sometimes that’s all you need.
 tracks:
-  - " Some Mother’s Son"
+  - Some Mother’s Son
   - ­Australia
   - ­Yes Sir No Sir
 score: